Pacific Southwest, Region 9: Superfund

 The removal of underground storage tanks, decreased groundwater contamination from the operation of groundwater extraction and treatment (GET) systems, and completion of remedial actions at all soil and sediment sites have reduced the potential for exposure to contaminants at Travis AFB.
 The base constructed a Corrective Action Management Unit (CAMU) on top of a closed landfill to support the cleanup of some soil sites, and the remaining soil sites are managed through land use restrictions.

-Plumes at most groundwater sites are decreasing in size and concentration, and the Air Force’s overall groundwater cleanup approach promotes the use of Green and Sustainable Remediation strategies and supports an upcoming Travis AFB Groundwater Record of Decision (ROD) that is scheduled for completion in 2014.
+Plumes at most groundwater sites are decreasing in size and concentration, and the Air Force’s overall groundwater cleanup approach promotes the use of Green and Sustainable Remediation strategies and is documented in the 2014 Basewide Groundwater Record of Decision (ROD).
 Soil remedial actions at the WABOU and NEWIOU have been completed.

 Potentially Responsible Parties